Find Community

 Cost of Assisted Living in Illinois

-The cost of assisted living typically depends on services offered, as well as apartment size, city, location, real estate value, and care services offered by the community.
-In Illinois, the average cost of assisted living is $5,225 per month, encompassing services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life1.
+On average, the cost of assisted living in Illinois is $6,504 per month.
+This price can vary based on several factors, including location and care services offered by the community.
+The cost of assisted living encompasses services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life.

-Cost of Assisted Living in Illinois Compared to Nearby States
+Cost of Assisted Living in Illinois vs. Nearby States

 Get to Know Illinois